idan-rubin/icq.bot.net/README.md

 ## What's in it for me?
 With this package you can:
-* Get Bot Events - polling is currently the only way to get events from ICQ :(
+* Respond to Bot Events
 * Send Text Messages
 * Edit Text Messages
 * Send Files (supports image and video)